-During an off-site school activity, a teacher employed by DOSCEL and working for MMCRC has responsibility for the safety of the students from the moment of leaving to the moment of dismissal.
+During an off-site school activity, a teacher employed by DOSCEL has responsibility for the safety of the students from the moment of leaving to the moment of dismissal.
 Supervision of students during an off-site activity cannot to delegated to a non-teaching staff member, parent, volunteer or external activity provider.